awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 aws iam create-service-linked-role --aws-service-name autoscaling.amazonaws.com --custom-suffix suffix
 ```

-The output of this command includes the ARN of the service\-linked role, which you can use to grant the service\-linked role access to your KMS keys\.
+The output of this command includes the ARN of the service\-linked role, which you can use to grant the service\-linked role access to your CMK\.

 ```
 {